How Excellent Nurses Become Nurse Leaders

 Nurses play a pivotal role in defining the future of health services, from the ER all the way up to the C-suite.
 In addition to learning how to accommodate a growing, diverse patient population, healthcare organizations need experienced nursing leaders to help them navigate changes in technology, community care, healthcare reform and legislation.

 With a master’s degree, experienced nurses can move beyond the frontlines of patient care to management and executive positions within an organization.
+You may choose to become a nurse administrator or seek leadership and management-level roles.

 Why do we need more nursing leaders?